arsuhinars/RacingGame/README.md

 # Racing Game
 Project of mobile race game on Unity.
-In this game you are able to control a car on straigh road, get greatest score, upgrade your car and buy new ones.
+In this game you have to control a car on straigh road, get the greatest score, upgrade your car and buy new ones.

 # Game modes
 - Free race